vikrim1/watchyoself/readme.md

 Once you've built and launched the base app, you'll want to search your project for `PORTAL-GRAILS TODO` to see specific places where you should be modifying the provided code.

-You'll probably also want to have a look at the Portal Grails [readme](https://github.com/bazaarvoice/portal-grails), and specifically the [installation instructions](https://github.com/bazaarvoice/portal-grails/blob/master/doc/installation.md) to see what you're getting (since the `portal-grails-starter` code you're developing your project on was created by running `grails create-app`, and then doing the Portal Grails `portal-app-plugin` install.
+You'll probably also want to have a look at the Portal Grails [readme](https://github.com/bazaarvoice/portal-grails), and specifically the [installation instructions](https://github.com/bazaarvoice/portal-grails/blob/master/doc/installation.md) to see what you're getting (since the `portal-grails-starter` code you're developing your project on was created by running `grails create-app`, and then doing the Portal Grails `portal-app-plugin` install)

 Having a look at the [commits which created this starter app](https://github.com/bazaarvoice/portal-grails-starter/commits/master) is also a good way to get a jumpstart on understanding the provided code.